IN THIS ARTICLE

 Make Target Writable via the Web UI (2.11.2 and above)

-- Click the button on the replication relationship listing.
+- Click the button on the desired replication relationship listing.

 - Wait for the directory to be reverted to the last recovery point.
 Progress can be monitored by clicking Details.